James-Cocker/TrustIt-AI/README.md

 1. Open your browser and go to `http://localhost:3000`
 2. Enter your search query in the search bar
 3. View the trustworthiness analysis of the search results

+## Architecture

+The application follows a modular design with these key components:

+- `backend/` - Main package
+  - `server.py` - FastAPI server
+  - `portia_integration.py` - Integration with Portia AI
+  - `agents/` - Specialized agents for different tasks
+    - `question_generator_agent.py` - Generates verification questions
+    - `fact_checking_agent.py` - Verifies factual claims
+    - `judge_agent.py` - Makes final authenticity judgment
+  - `tools/` - Tool implementations
+    - `tavily_search.py` - Tavily search tool

+- `frontend/` - Next.js web application
+  - Real-time updates via Pusher
+  - Modern UI with responsive design

+## Demo

+The application demonstrates how AI orchestration with Portia can be used to create more reliable and transparent information verification systems.
+Users can input any content they want to verify, and TrustIt-AI will provide a detailed analysis of its trustworthiness, complete with supporting evidence and sources.

+## Team

+- [Team Member 1]
+- [Team Member 2]
+- [Team Member 3]